noiseprotocol/noise_spec/noise.md

  3. Parties must send an ephemeral public key at the start of the first message they send (i.e. the first token of the first message pattern in each direction must be `"e"`).
-An exception is allowed for patterns where the initiator's ephemeral public key is used as a pre-message (fallback patterns).
+An exception is allowed for the initiator in patterns where the initiator's ephemeral public key is used as a pre-message (fallback patterns).
 Fallback patterns can only be used according to the rules in [Section 9.2](#compound-protocols-and-noise-pipes).